 Being born with a cleft lip and/or palate (roof of the mouth) is a common birth defect.
 During the first three months of fetal development, the palate and lips have a cleft (or separation) and develop separately.
 During normal development, the cleft closes and and the lips and mouth properly develop.
 The fusion of the two halves leaves the normal curvature of the upper lip, called Cupid's Bow, that remain with the fetus throughout adulthood.
 Failure of the clefts to close results in a cleft lip and is referred to as a “craniofacial anomaly.”

 There are varying degrees of malformation leading to cleft lip, cleft palate, or a combination of both.
-Within each of the disorders, there can also be varying degrees of severity ranging from mild notches in the lip or palate to a severe split through the mouth into the nose.
+Within each of the disorders, there can also be varying degrees of severity ranging from mild notches in the lip (microform cleft) or palate to a severe split through the mouth into the nose.

 Risk Factors for Cleft Lip

 Little is understood about why cleft lip and cleft palate occur and further research is currently being conducted.
 Most medical professionals lean toward the following rationales:

 - inheritance – genetics from one or both parents